Sha Tin New Town: Highways, roads and tunnels

-The road transport between Shatin and Kowloon relies on the Lion Rock Tunnel (completed in 1967), Tate's Cairn Tunnel (completed in 1988), Shing Mun Tunnel, and Tai Po Road.
+The road transport between Sha Tin New Town and Kowloon relies on the Lion Rock Tunnel (completed in 1967), Tate's Cairn Tunnel (completed in 1988), the Shing Mun Tunnels, and Tai Po Road.
 The Tolo Highway was opened in September 1985.
 It connects Sha Tin Road and Tai Po Road, forming a connection system between the New Town and Tai Po New Town.
 Tate's Cairn Highway also connects Ma On Shan with Tolo Highway.
 The opening of Sai Sha Road in October 1988 provided a connection between Sha Tin and Sai Kung.
-The T3 Highway (Tsing Sha Highway) and Route No. 8 (Cheung Sha Wan to Sha Tin section) was completed in March 2008.
+The T3 Highway (Tsing Sha Highway) and the Cheung Sha Wan to Sha Tin section of Route 8 between was completed in March 2008.

 Public transport

-The New Town has numerous bus routes connecting to the city centre and metro station from various populated zone in the Town.
+The New Town has numerous bus routes connecting to the city centre and metro stations from various populated zones in the New Town.
 Beside bus services, minibus services are provided as well for residential areas with fewer people.

 KCR (now East Rail line, MTR)

-KCR, since merged with the former MTR, was essential to the development of new town.
-There are five East Rail line stations within the new town, namely Tai Wai, Sha Tin, Fo Tan, Racecourse and University (Chinese University).
-Part of the Tuen Ma line also lies within the district, which connects Hin Keng (situated at the southwestern part of Tai Wai) and Wu Kai Sha of Ma On Shan (situated at the northeastern part of Lee On Estate).
-Passengers can transfer to East Rail line at Tai Wai station.
+KCR, which has since merged with the former MTR, was essential to the development of new town.
+There are five East Rail line stations within the new town, namely Tai Wai, Sha Tin, Fo Tan, Racecourse and University.
+Part of the Tuen Ma line also lies within the New Town, namely the section from Hin Keng station to the eastern terminus of Wu Kai Sha station.
+Passengers are able to transfer between the East Rail line and Tuen Ma line at Tai Wai station.